ksun4176/PokeTrade/api/README.md

 ### `/accounts/:accountId/trades`
 Params:
-- accountId: In Game Account
+- accountId: ID of account

 **GET**: Get all trades linked to an account